mlflow/mlflow/docs/source/llms/deployments/index.rst

     Only install plugin packages you trust.
 Starting a server with plugin provider will execute arbitrary codes in the plugin package.

-Then, you can configure the MLflow Deployments Server configuration file with the ``plugin:<module>:<class>`` syntax to specify the provider according to the entry point name.
+Then, you can specify the plugin provider according to the entry point name in the MLflow Deployments Server configuration file.

 .. code-block:: yaml